JanuszPelc/Keevorn/documents/source/keevorn_rulebook.md

 3. Compare your attack power to the Monster's strength:
    - If your attack power is lower, you lose Health equal to the difference.
    - If your attack power is higher, you win.
 If selected cards contain any Spade, also gain Health equal to the difference.
-   - If they are equal, this is a clean kill.
+   - If they are equal, this is a **clean kill**.
 4. Discard the selected cards and the Monster.

 You may choose to fight barehanded, in which case your attack power is 0 and you lose Health equal to the Monster's full strength.

+### Clean kill

+A strike of absolute clarity stills the draft.
+In the breathless silence that follows, the dungeon leans in to listen.
+For a fleeting heartbeat, your unspoken intent becomes the only law.

+Your precision is rewarded.
+After discarding the selected cards and the Monster, name any **Fortune** and resolve it immediately.

+### Fortunes

+- **Pain:** Lose Health equal to three times the Depth (determined by ♠ Spades)
+- **Loss:** Discard any card from your Backpack (determined by ♣ Clubs)
+- **Vigor:** Gain Health equal to three times the Depth (determined by ♥ Hearts)
+- **Relief:** Discard any Monster or Relic in the Room (determined by ♦ Diamonds)
+- **Surprise:** Name and resolve any Fortune (determined by Joker)

+At the ground level (Depth 0), Pain and Vigor do not affect your Health.

+<div style="page-break-before: always;"></div>

 ## Playing Aces (Scrolls)

 Aces are arcane Scrolls that reveal your Fortune.
-To read a Scroll, discard an Ace, then draw a card from the Floor and place it face-up in the Room.
-If the Floor is empty, just discard the Ace and skip the Fortune step.
+To read one, discard it and draw a card from the Floor into the Room.
+If the Floor is empty, just discard the Ace.

-### Your Fortune

-The drawn card remains in the Room, and determines which Fortune you must face, resolving it immediately.
-Fortunes are:
+The drawn card remains in the Room, and determines which **Fortune** you must face, resolving it immediately.

-- ♠ Spades - **Pain:** Lose Health equal to three times the Depth
-- ♣ Clubs - **Loss:** Discard any card from your Backpack
-- ♥ Hearts - **Vigor:** Gain Health equal to three times the Depth
-- ♦ Diamonds - **Relief:** Discard any Monster or Relic in the Room
-- Joker - **Surprise:** Discard any number of cards from the Room

-At the ground level (Depth 0), Pain and Vigor do not affect your Health.

-<div style="page-break-before: always;"></div>

 ## Playing Jokers (Stairs)

 Jokers cannot be played.
-They stay in the Room until all other cards are cleared, unless an effect moves or discards them.
-When only Jokers remain in the Room, you have found the Stairs and the current Floor ends.
-Possible cases are:
+They stay in the Room until all other cards are cleared.
+When only Jokers remain, you have found the Stairs and the current Floor ends.

+The stairs wind downward through ancient passages.
+Faded carvings line the walls, their stories worn smooth by time.
+A cold draft rises from the depths, carrying the ghost-breath of those who walked this path before.

-- **One Joker:** Remove it from the game.
+Take all Jokers from the Room and remove them from the game.
 Shuffle the Floor and Discard piles together to form a new Floor pile, then **Enter** the first Room.
-- **More than one Joker:** Immediately proceed to the Secret Floor section below.

-### Secret Floor

-Multiple stairways converge into a gloomy passage.
-You've found a Secret Floor, a rare detour from the main dungeon.

-Take all Jokers from the Room.
-Choose whichever pile (Floor or Discard) looks larger to you and insert the Jokers into that pile at random places, so they aren't all together.

-Shuffle the Floor and Discard piles together to form a new Floor pile, then **Enter** the first Room.
-A Wishing Well awaits here.

-Upon entering the first Room, your number of wishes equals 1 plus the Depth.
-For each wish, name any Fortune and resolve it.

 ## The end of the journey